BombShellReaper/Palworld-Linux-Server/README.md

     sudo apt install steamcmd -y

-**Install UFW (Firewall)**
+**Install UFW (Uncomplicated Firewall)**

     sudo apt install ufw -y

 # Step 3: Configure UFW (Uncomplicated Firewall)

-This rule allows all incoming connections to port 8211 on the host machine
+Allow all incoming connections to port 8211:

     sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"

-**Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address.
+**Note:** For added security, change "any" to a specific IP address or range.

-This rule allows all incoming connections to port 27015 on the host machine
+Allow all incoming connections to port 27015:

     sudo ufw allow from any proto udp to any port 27015 comment "Palworld Query Port"

-**Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address.
+**Note:** For added security, change "any" to a specific IP address or range.

-**Allow SSH connections through the UFW** (Optional)
+**Allow SSH Connections Through UFW** (Optional)

     sudo ufw allow from any to any port 22 comment "SSH"

-**Note:** To make this more secure you can change the "any" in "from any" to an IP address to a range of address.
+**Note:** For added security, change "any" to a specific IP address or range.

 Use the default rule to **deny** incoming traffic **(Optional)**